"island notes"

 Apolima Island

-Although I was born and raised in Samoa, I had only been to Savai’i twice before this trip.
-I was excited as I was amongst family and because I had my two sons with me.
-My ancestral heritage on my mother and father’s sides also places me in many parts of Savai’i, which include Samauga, Sapapali’i, Satupa’itea, Salelavalu, and Sagone.
-Hence, having an awareness of the many places I belong is very important to me.
-A Samoan proverb: o le tagata ma lona fa’asinomaga describes the importance of one’s sense of belonging.
-Tui Atua Tupua Tamasese Efi (2007 as cited in Bentley-Gray, 2023) states that “Fa’asinomaga is a man’s inheritance designated by the designator – God.” (p33)
+Although I was born and raised in Samoa, I had visited Savai‘i only twice before this trip.
+This return felt different; I was not only reconnecting with place but also carrying my two sons into spaces that shaped the lives of our ancestors.
+My genealogical ties extend to several villages in Savai‘i through both my mother’s and father’s lineages—Samauga, Sapapali‘i, Satupa‘itea, Salelavalu, and Sagone.
+Being aware of these connections is deeply important to me.
+The Samoan proverb o le tagata ma lona fa‘asinomaga captures the essence of this belonging.
+Tui Atua Tupua Tamasese Efi (2007, as cited in Bentley‑Gray, 2023) reminds us that fa‘asinomaga—one’s genealogical identity—“is a man’s inheritance designated by the designator – God” (p.
+33).
+This understanding continues to ground my sense of responsibility to each place and each relationship.

 Sunset view from Le Lagoto Resort & Spa.
 Photographed by Sooalo Laupu’e Daisy.

-*Sooalo Selulo is a descendant of one Sooalo Laupu’e Agaimalo’s sisters.
+[8] Sooalo Selulo is a descendant of one of Sooalo Laupu’e Agaimalo’s sisters.

 Echoes of Honour: Receiving the Sooalo and Laupu’e titles